Namespaces and permissions¶

 inherit the permissions granted by a verifying public key.

-Token association¶
+Token Association¶

 You then have to define the mapping you want between the tokens and their permissions.

-have access to namespaces a
+have access to namespaces triangle

-and a1
+and triangle1

-the company, so you will remove his privileges.
+Dave has left the company, so you will remove his privileges.

 For each token you want to grant specific permissions to, give it a name and a unique ID: